Addiction Rates in the Hispanic Community

-Immigrants, particularly those of Hispanic descent, occupy a central place in public and political conversation today.
 In the United States, the Hispanic community encompasses a rich and diverse blend of ethnicities and cultures from Mexico, Central America, Puerto Rico, Cuba, and other Spanish-speaking regions of the world.
-Together, these ethnic groups have made significant contributions to the culture and economy of the US.
+Together, these ethnic groups have made significant contributions to the culture and economy of the U.S.

-There is an often overlooked concern that threatens Hispanic lives in this country, and that is the problem of alcohol and drug abuse.
-As the Latino population in America grows by leaps and bounds, addiction rates in this community are also increasing.
+There is an often-overlooked concern that threatens the lives of Latino people in this country, and that is the problem of alcohol and drug abuse.
+Here, we’ll discuss the risk factors for substance abuse and addiction in Hispanic Americans as well as options for treatment.

 Immigration and Risk Factors for Addiction

-Notwithstanding the meteoric rise of the Hispanic population, as well as the representation Hispanics receive in government and public life, their status as immigrants (both legal and illegal) and their minority ethnic demographic position present a combination of factors that contribute to powerful and life-changing sources of stress.
+Notwithstanding the meteoric rise of the Hispanic population, as well as the representation Hispanics receive in government and public life, their status as immigrants (both documented and undocumented) and their minority ethnic demographic position present a combination of factors that contribute to powerful and life-changing sources of stress.

 Acculturation and Addiction

-Such stark differences in the concepts of identity, family, work expectations, and interpersonal communications can be significant triggers of stress for Hispanic immigrants who are trying to adapt to America and its well-established way of life.
-Feelings of loneliness, frustration, and isolation may arise; a lawyer from Venezuela tells The Atlantic that after moving to Cincinnati from immigrant-dense South California, she became so despondent that she stopped talking.
-The director of the Center for Multicultural Mental Health Research at Harvard Medical School tells The Fix that Hispanics who live in areas where no one understands them, and they have no one to talk to, may resort to substance abuse to alleviate the inevitable depression they experience.12
+Such stark differences in the concepts of identity, family, work expectations, and interpersonal communications can be significant triggers of stress for Hispanic people who are trying to adapt to America and its well-established way of life.
+Feelings of loneliness, frustration, and isolation may arise; a lawyer from Venezuela tells The Atlantic that after moving to Cincinnati from immigrant-dense South California, she became so despondent that she stopped talking.12 The director of the Center for Multicultural Mental Health Research at Harvard Medical School tells The Fix that Latinos who live in areas where no one understands them, and they have no one to talk to, may resort to substance abuse to alleviate the inevitable depression they experience.12

 Addiction Differences within Hispanic Communities

-The study’s author theorized that recent Hispanic immigrants are more connected to their families and customs, making them less likely to leave their familiar surroundings and go out drinking with American students, friends, and coworkers in the name of assimilating.
-On the other hand, Hispanics who moved to the United States a long time prior have had more time to acculturate, earn more money, and achieve greater job stability, all of which can distance them from the customs and values of the native country.17
+The study’s author theorized that Hispanic people who recently emigrated are more connected to their families and customs, making them less likely to leave their familiar surroundings and go out drinking with American students, friends, and coworkers in the name of assimilating.
+On the other hand, Hispanic people who moved to the United States long ago have had more time to acculturate, earn more money, and achieve greater job stability, all of which can distance them from the customs and values of the native country.17

 The Better Acculturated, the Greater Addicted?

-Acculturation should not be thought of as objectively good or bad.
-There are positives to acculturation, such as adopting the food, clothing, and language of the new culture.
-However, there are also negatives, such as picking up potentially dangerous and self-destructive habits.
-Both positive and negative acculturation influences mental health wellbeing, in ways that are beneficial and harmful.
-As with most of the roads that lead to an addiction problem, there are dozens of potential risk factors at play that, in the right balances and combination, can determine why one acculturated immigrant may develop a substance abuse problem and why another may not.
+Acculturation is not objectively good nor bad, nor is it the only risk factor for addiction.
+As with most of the roads that lead to a substance use issue, there are dozens of potential risk factors at play that, in the right balance and combination, can determine why one acculturated immigrant may develop a substance abuse problem and why another may not.

 There are benefits to acculturation, of course.
-For example, acculturation has been associated with the learning of a second language.
-In the case of immigrants moving to the United States, learning English is akin to receiving the “keys to the kingdom,” unlocking educational and economic opportunities that a non-English speaker cannot grasp.
-But Health Psychology specifically identified a connection between Hispanic and Asian immigrants using English, and “psychological variables” that might lead to them becoming lifelong smokers.
+For example, acculturation has been associated with the learning of a second language.18,19 In the case of immigrants moving to the United States, learning English is akin to receiving the “keys to the kingdom,” unlocking educational and economic opportunities that a non-English speaker cannot grasp.15 But Health Psychology specifically identified a connection between immigrants from Asia and Spanish-speaking countries using English, and “psychological variables” that might lead to them becoming lifelong smokers.20

 Addiction Across Hispanic Communities

 It is very important to note that the ethnonym “Hispanic” doesn’t merely refer to people hailing from Mexico, but any country or culture that was colonized by the Spanish Empire of the 16th, 17th, and 18th century.
-The empire was one of the largest in world history, and one of the earliest to attempt global conquest.
 The acquisition of Latin American territories has resulted in a number of Central and South American countries being considered “Hispanic,” each with their own individual cultures, customs, and histories.24 The terms “Latinos” or “Latinas” may be preferred by some people hailing from Spanish-speaking counties in the Americas.

-These unique characteristics are seen in how migrants from respective Hispanic countries have different rates of substance consumption and addiction.
-Studying Hispanic subgroups in the United States, the Alcohol and Alcoholism journal discovered that immigrants from Puerto Rico tend to be the heaviest Hispanic drinkers (three times more likely to develop addiction problems than white Americans).
-This is partly because Puerto Rico has a much more open attitude towards drinking than the United States does; the drinking age is 18, and there is no law against consuming alcoholic beverages in public spaces (as there is in many jurisdictions across the US).
+These unique characteristics are seen in how migrants from respective countries have different rates of substance consumption and addiction.
+Studying Hispanic subgroups in the United States, the Alcohol and Alcoholism journal discovered that people from Puerto Rico tend to be the heaviest drinkers among Latinos (3x more likely to develop alcohol problems than white Americans).
+This is partly because Puerto Rico has a much more open attitude towards drinking than other parts of the United States does; the drinking age is 18, and there is no law against consuming alcoholic beverages in public spaces (as there is in many jurisdictions across the US).25,26 Mexican-Americans also suffer a higher risk of alcohol abuse, about 2x that of white Americans.26

-Conversely, Hispanics of other origins (especially Mexicans) have to battle prejudicial assumptions that they migrated to the United States illegally, or that there are already too many people of Mexican descent in the country.
-A 2012 survey carried out by the National Hispanic Media Coalition revealed that 33 percent of non-Hispanic Americans (consisting of various ethnicities) believed that more than 50 percent of the Hispanics in the US were uneducated with large families, a belief that The New York Times called a mistake.
+A 2012 survey carried out by the National Hispanic Media Coalition revealed that 33 percent of non-Hispanic Americans (consisting of various ethnicities) believed that more than 50 percent of the Hispanics in the US were uneducated with large families, a belief that The New York Times called a mistake.27

-In the face of such widespread bias, Mexicans may feel compelled to use substances to alleviate the stress of working against such falsehoods, or to ingratiate themselves into what they perceive to be a hostile American culture.
-The Journal of Nervous Mental Disease notes that Mexican Americans face a number of factors that put them at risk for a substance abuse problem, including depression.
+In the face of such widespread bias, some Hispanic Americans may feel compelled to use substances such as alcohol to alleviate the stress of working against such falsehoods, or to ingratiate themselves into what they perceive to be a hostile American culture.

 Substance Abuse Treatment in the Hispanic Community

-Research studies have shown that Latinos compared with the general U.S. population have poorer outcomes in substance abuse treatment, showing reduced access to rehab services, lower levels of participation in recovery activities, and higher dropout rates.
-Culturally sensitive treatment programs can help resolve some of the disparities in treatment that occur in the Hispanic community.
-Some of the key factors in developing a treatment program tailored for Latinos include:
+Research studies have shown that Latinos compared with the general U.S. population have poorer outcomes in substance abuse treatment, reduced access to rehab services, lower levels of participation in recovery activities, and higher dropout rates.29 Culturally sensitive treatment programs can help resolve some of the disparities in treatment that occur in the Hispanic community.
+Some of the key factors in developing a treatment program tailored for Latinos include:30

 Addiction Resources for the Hispanic Community